 Smoked Leg of Lamb reaching it final temp.

 As dinner time comes rolling around, head outside and light some charcoal.
 Once they start to glow orange, dump them in the Bronco and let that drum smoker preheat.
 When the temperature gauge reads 250F, it’s time to put the leg of lamb on.
 Place it on the smoker and close the lid.
 The Smoked Leg of Lamb will take anywhere from 2-3 hours to cook.
-We want it to reach an internal temperature of 140F with a meat thermometer at the deepest part of the leg.
+We want the internal temperature of the meat to reach at least 140F with a meat thermometer at the thickest part of the lamb leg.

 Smoked Leg of Lamb after it's initially sliced.